AMANA | Amana Birth & Postpartum Services

 This is for the mother who knows she wants more than a birth plan.
 You want preparation that helps you understand your body, make informed choices, involve your partner, and protect the emotional and spiritual tone of your birth.

 Available for homebirth, birth center, and hospital births across Middle Tennessee.
-Whether this is your first birth or you are returning after an experience that did not go the way you hoped, this is preparation rooted in your story.
+Whether this is your first birth or you are returning after an experience that left you wanting more, this is preparation rooted in your story.

 Investment